Skip to main content

 Example 1: YAGNI

-As a flavour of what's to come, let's look at YAGNI, an acronym for "You Aren't Gonna Need It":
+YAGNI is an acronym for "You Aren't Gonna Need It":

 YAGNI originally is an acronym that stands for "You Aren't Gonna Need It".
 It is a mantra from Extreme Programming that's often used generally in agile software teams.
 It's a statement that some capability we presume our software needs in the future should not be built now because "you aren't gonna need it". - YAGNI, Martin Fowler

 The idea makes sense: if you take on extra work that you don't need, of course you'll be accreting risk - you're taking time away from sorting out the real problems!
+You'll also have a greater body of code to manage, which is also a risk.

 But, there is always the opposite opinion: You Are Gonna Need It.
 As a simple example, we often add log statements in our code as we write it (so we can trace what happened when things go wrong), though following YAGNI strictly says we shouldn't.